Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 "...No, sir."

 Daar sighed. *"Right.
 Good work, I mean it.
 Now you sit ‘yerselves in a nice, safe orbit an’ git me all the surveillance ‘ya can.
-We’ll be in touch in...balls, what time is it?"*
+We’ll be in touch in... balls, what time is it?"*

-A muffled voice mumbled something from off-camera...Wilde did his *very best* not to listen. *"...Right, less’ say twelve standard hours, ‘kay?
+A muffled voice mumbled something from off-camera...
+Wilde did his *very best* not to listen. *"...Right, less’ say twelve standard hours, ‘kay?
 Git sum shuteye.
 Now if’n you’ll* ‘scuse *me…"*

 There was the beginnings of an obviously playful growl, and the video mercifully cut short.